Best eco-friendly home and cleaning products

 Key benefits: Conditioner bar with plastic-free packaging and free from palm oil.

-As we touched on in the last point, there's a lot of debate around whether even sustainably-sourced palm oil should be used in products.
-Although Eco Warrior (above) has decided to use certified sustainable palm oil in their bars, other companies have decided to avoid it altogether.
+As we touched on in the last point, there's a lot of debate around whether even sustainably sourced palm oil should be used in products.
+Although Eco Warrior (above) has decided to use certified sustainable palm oil in its bars, other companies have decided to avoid it altogether.

-If you're looking for a palm-free alternative to Eco Warrior/Little Soap Company, you could consider Ethique's products, such as their Wonderbar conditioner bar.
+If you're looking for a palm-free alternative to Eco Warrior/Little Soap Company, you could consider Ethique's products, such as its Wonderbar conditioner bar.

-Ethique says on their website, "sustainable palm production is the best way forward, but it's a massive challenge".
-Due to the harm that the palm oil industry has on people, animals and the environment, they have taken a firm stance against using it in their products.
+Due to the harm the palm oil industry has on people, animals and the environment, Ethique has taken a firm stance against using it in its products.

-The conditioner bar is expensive (around £14 for a 60g bar), but it's said to last up to five months with regular use.
+The conditioner bar is expensive (around £14 for a 60g bar), but it's said to last for 120 uses.

 Friendly Soap bar